Nedudis/JustasSimulator/README.md

 </div>

 # Information
-The game doesn't have to be installed, just download and play or you can download the source code and compile it yourself using **Visual studio**
+The game doesn't have to be installed, you can download the source code and compile it yourself using **Visual studio**